dimm-city/strapi-plugin-chain-wallets/README.md

 * Associate a tokens with entities
 * Automatically configures an API endpoint to return token metadata
 * Protects metadata of unminted tokens preventing data leaks
+* Allow an initializer function to be specified for each contract
 * Configure hooks for your content-type for:
     * Returning metadata
     * Creating new entity for a token